Demeterino/Random-Cat-Generator/README.md

 ---
 #### Notes:
 * Generated/UV input line is used to switch between the two Texture Coordinate outputs.
 Use 0 for Generated and 1 for UV coordinates respectively.

 ---
 #### Version list and Changelog:
 * Ver.
-1.5 = Touch some Grass
+0.4.2 = Clawing It's Way
-	* Added Shader Presets: Water, Grass and Hair
+	* Alpha version, base function working on Windows.

 ---
 #### Credits: